toolql/toolql/README.md

 * Explore the included examples, including tools for Github

 ```
+> npx toolql -ex github

 Hi, I'm your personal Github assistant, how can I help?
 - How many commits have I made since yesterday?
 You've made seven commits to the master branch of `toolql`.
 - How many stars does toolql have?
-The `toolql` project now has 1,234 stars.
+The `toolql` project now has 123 stars.
+Would you like to add a star?
+- Yes please
+OK, `toolql` now has 124 stars.
+Thanks for your support.
 ```

-*(Please give us a star and check back soon for updates :-)*
+*(Please do give us a star, and then check back soon to see the difference you make to our documentation :-)*

-* Build intelligent tools for your own GraphQL operations!
+* Create intelligent tools and agents for your own GraphQL operations!

-* Assemble robust schema-driven toolkits across multiple services

 * Enable visiting Agents to transact with your business via [MCP](https://docs.anthropic.com/en/docs/agents-and-tools/mcp)